2019-20 New York State Enacted Budget

 - The Center for Autism and Related Disabilities at the University at Albany (CARD Albany) is a university-affiliated resource center that brings research and practice together in community settings.
 The budget funds the Center at $1.74 million, which includes restored funding of $500,000.

-- Just for the Kids (Know Your Schools-for NY Kids) within the School of Education is the only New York-focused, evidenced-based school improvement program in the State that compares the performance of equally-resourced and similarly challenged schools, and then identifies the best practices that explain what relates to the "achievement gap" between high-achieving schools and lower-performing schools.
+- Just for the Kids (NYKids) within the School of Education is the only New York-focused, evidenced-based school improvement program in the State that compares the performance of equally-resourced and similarly challenged schools, and then identifies the best practices that explain what relates to the "achievement gap" between high-achieving schools and lower-performing schools.
 This initiative was level-funded at $235,000.

-- The School of Social Welfare received $210,000 for evaluating the Dwyer Peer-to-Peer Veterans Program, an increase of $40,000 from last year.
+- The School of Social Welfare received level funding of $210,000 for evaluating the Dwyer Peer-to-Peer Veterans Program.

-- The Center for Women in Government and Civil Society received $100,000 for the Puerto Rican and Hispanic Integration Index that seeks to quantify the moderating effects of nativity status, race/ethnicity and gender in shaping socioeconomic outcomes of Puerto Rican and Hispanic residents of New York State.
-The first phase of the interactive portal which measured socioeconomic integration of foreign-born New Yorkers is available here.
+- The Center for Women in Government and Civil Society received $200,000 for the Puerto Rican and Hispanic Integration Index that seeks to quantify the moderating effects of nativity status, race/ethnicity and gender in shaping socioeconomic outcomes of Puerto Rican and Hispanic residents of New York State.
+This is an increase of $100,000 from last year.

 The following are School of Public Health initiatives included in the Enacted Budget: